GustavoHennig/SimpleMonitorTools/memory-bank/progress.md

 * "Manage Shortcuts..." menu item in tray opens a window.

 ### What’s Left
-* Implement the UI and ViewModel for the Manage Shortcuts window.
 * Implement the dynamic "Launch" submenu in the tray icon's context menu.
 * Implement MonitorService (Task 1).
 * Implement ShortcutRepository (Task 2).